pablit0o/MGP-visualizer/README.md

 ## Footnotes
 [1*] The MGP API can obscurely be accessed through [1] and going over to the 'Contact Us' page.
 By selecting 'Request access to data for research purposes', you will be redirected to their API.
-The code can be found when creating an account and downloading their sample python script.\n
+The code can be found when creating an account and downloading their sample python script.
 [2*] The mgp_data.json has data queried from the MGP API on 22/06/2026.
-It contains xxx,xxx entries and took roughly [started at 4:20 am] ~X hours.\n
+It contains xxx,xxx entries and took roughly [started at 4:20 am] ~X hours.

 ## References
 [1] Mathematics Genealogy Project, "Mathematics Genealogy Project" [Online].
 Available: https://www.genealogy.math.ndsu.nodak.edu/.
 [Accessed: Jun.
-22, 2026].\n
+22, 2026].
 [2] J. Kun, _math-genealogy-scraper_.
 Github.
 [Online].
 Available https://github.com/j2kun/math-genealogy-scraper.
 [Accessed: Jun.
-22, 2026].\n
+22, 2026].